 Plastic Surgery Registries Network

-The Plastic Surgery Foundation (PSF) and American Society of Plastic Surgeons (ASPS) are facilitating evidence-based medicine by bringing together plastic surgeons, other specialists and government leaders who seek to answer important questions that can best be addressed through broad registry participation.
-The Plastic Surgery Registries Network (PSRN), the registry suite of ASPS/PSF, has been actively collecting plastic surgery data since 2002.
-The program has evolved over the past 20 years from one registry to five registries, now collecting data on plastic surgery procedures, outcomes, devices and rare diseases.
+The Plastic Surgery Foundation (PSF) is facilitating evidence-based medicine by bringing together plastic surgeons, other specialists and government leaders who seek to answer important questions that can best be addressed through broad registry participation.
+The Plastic Surgery Registries Network (PSRN), the registry suite of The PSF, has been actively collecting plastic surgery data since 2002.
+The program has evolved over the past 20 years collecting data on plastic surgery procedures, outcomes, devices and rare diseases.
 The goal of the PSRN is to help plastic surgeons identify safe, effective treatments for their patients.
 PSRN registries also provide a means for quality reporting and practice improvement activities.

 GRAFT, NBIR and/or TOPS registry data can satisfy the Practice Improvement Activity of Continuous Certification for the American Board of Plastic Surgery (ABPS) .
 The ABPS's Continuous Certification program is used to demonstrate a plastic surgeon's commitment to life-long learning and practice improvement throughout the certification years.

 For more information on the PSRN Registries, please click on the links below:

 The NBIR is a prospective, non-interventional, population-based, outcomes and safety surveillance registry and quality improvement initiative, developed by The PSF in collaboration with the FDA and breast implant manufacturers.
 The NBIR collects clinical, procedural and outcomes data at the time of operation and any subsequent reoperations for all US patients receiving breast implants.
 Plastic Surgeons that enter data into the NBIR will be able to compare their practice performance and outcomes to the registry aggregate.